jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbtoken/write/transferownership.md

   @dev
   Only the owner of this contract can transfer it.

-  ignore: _projectId The ID of the project to which the token belongs.
+  @param _projectId The ID of the project to which the token belongs.
 This is ignored.
   @param _newOwner The new owner.
 */
-function transferOwnership(uint256, address _newOwner) public virtual override onlyOwner {
+function transferOwnership(uint256 _projectId, address _newOwner)
+  public
+  virtual
+  override
+  onlyOwner
+{
+  _projectId; // Prevents unused var compiler and natspec complaints.

   return super.transferOwnership(_newOwner);
 }
 ```